JayJanarthanan/RPi-Azure-Temperature/README.md

 ## The Raspberry Pi Code

 Now that our hardware and cloud instance is setup, we want to write code on the Raspberry Pi to read the temperature sensor and send this data to our Table Storage in Microsoft Azure.
 We will use two pieces of code to do this.

-We also want to ensure the code runs as soon as the Raspberry Pi turns on.
+Save the code below in the /home/pi directory.

-1) The temperature reading code
+1) ![The temperature reading code] (temp.py)
-2) The upload code
+2) ![The upload code] (azuresend.py)

-3) Code to continuously upload
+We need to constantly upload temperature data while not freezing the system or having the possibility of the python script exiting.
+The ideal solution to this is to have a cronjob which triggers the upload code once every 10 minutes (or as you please).

+To do this, type `sudo crontab -e` in your console

+Then at the end of the cron file, write:

+`10 * * * * /home/pi/azuresend.py`

 ## Linking it all together